Skip to main content

 Details about what needs to be configured inside AWS SSO can be found here.

 An important precondition, regarding the automated user provisioning to AWS SSO, is that the userName in AWS SSO has to be set to the euid.
 This limitation is caused by AWS SSO only allowing to filter userNames to find users.
-If an AAD is used as the IdP, that means the userPrincipalName in the AAD must be set to the euid, as AAD will always set the userName in AWS SSO to its userPrincipalName.
+If a Microsoft Entra ID is used as the IdP, that means the userPrincipalName in the Microsoft Entra ID must be set to the euid, as Microsoft Entra ID will always set the userName in AWS SSO to its userPrincipalName.

-The following configuration options are available in the AWS Platform Connection Config:
+The following configuration options are available in the AWS Platform Replicator Config:

 AWS SSO Configuration

-The following configuration options are available in the AWS Platform Connection Config:
+The following configuration options are available in the AWS Platform Replicator Config:

 AWS meshIdB Configuration